csegames/CSE-UI/documentation/BuildingGameUI.md

 #### Step 2: Setup *library*
 1) Go into the **library/** folder in the terminal
 2) Run `yarn` (Only need to do the first time)
+  * If you fail to run yarn and see an error talking about "unexprected end of file" for some node module, then just try to `yarn` again.
+There is an issue where the yarnpkg server closes connections. [https://github.com/yarnpkg/yarn/issues/7521](https://github.com/yarnpkg/yarn/issues/7521)
 3) Run `yarn start build`
 4) Run `yarn link` (Only need to do the first time)
 5) --- Going forward, you only need to `yarn start build` to update the library code.